yuanz03/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a team

+1. Adding a team with valid details

+    1. Prerequisites: No specific prerequisites needed.

+    1. Test case: `addteam tm/U16`<br>
+       Expected: A new team `U16` is added to the PlayBook.

+### Adding a position

+1. Adding a position with valid details

+    1. Prerequisites: No specific prerequisites needed.

+    1. Test case: `addposition ps/LW`<br>
+       Expected: A new position `LW` is added to the PlayBook.

 ### Adding a player

 1. Adding a player with valid details